DethCubeHax/Portfolio-2.0/README.md

    ```
    Follow the prompts to complete the deployment.
 The `vercel.json` file contains the necessary configuration for deploying the project on Vercel.

-By following these steps, you can easily set up, run, and deploy my portfolio website.
-If you have any questions or need further assistance, feel free to th!

 ## File Structure